hello, Janika_

 Auto mode

 Claude runs without asking.
-A background safety check blocks the risky things: production deploys, pushing to main, deleting files it didn’t create, running code pulled from the internet.
+A background safety check blocks the risky things: publishing your app live, overwriting the project’s main saved version, deleting files it didn’t create, running code pulled from the internet.
 Best for long, well-scoped tasks you trust.
 Available on all paid plans.
 Status line shows ▸▸ auto mode on.

 Boundaries still work